watson/ipp-printer/README.md

 - `operationId` - The id of the IPP operation
 - `requestId` - The id of the IPP request
 - `groups` - And array of IPP attribute groups

+See the [ipp-encoder](https://github.com/watson/ipp-encoder) for an explanation of the different operation types.

 ### Event: error